 All in all, my wedding went off without a hitch.
-Which is crazy for me to even write that because weddings never happen like that.
-I was preparing myself for something to go wrong like I’d seen on too many wedding reality shows, but nothing ever did.
+It’s crazy for me to even write that because weddings never happen like that.
+I was preparing myself for something to go wrong as I’d seen on too many wedding reality shows, but nothing ever did.
 Well, nothing major anyway (which I get to in more detail below).

 Savour Every Moment Because It’ll Go By in a Flash

 Just like we’d planned, my husband and his groomsmen set up our DIY photobooth and decorations at the reception hall before heading back to his parent’s house to get ready.
 At the same time, my bridesmaids and I were at my parents’ house popping champagne, getting our hair and makeup done, and trying not to freak out (okay fine, I was the only one trying not to freak out).
 The cake, flowers, and chair rentals all arrived on time and just as we ordered them.
 The limo came on time to pick us all up to take us to the church, and before I knew it, the priest was saying “And you are now husband and wife.”

 When people tell you your wedding will go by in a flash, they’re not lying.
 It was as if I blinked at it all over.
 This is insane because that one day took a whole year to plan!
 Whatever you do, try your hardest to savour every moment, because I guarantee you it’ll go by faster than you’d like.

 - How Much My Wedding Cost & Why I Don’t Care I Went Over Budget

 - Premarital Counselling: Why You Should Put It In Your Wedding Budget

 - Something Old, New, Borrowed and Blue Ideas for Your Wedding